simmer-devs/ER-Bot/README.md

 Multi-purpose custom Discord bot created using TypeScript, Discord.js, Node.js and various NPM packages.

 ### **Current Version:**
-- Automatic greeting and role assignment on new member joining \n
+- Automatic greeting and role assignment on new member joining
 - Text role assignment commands with greeting message(!rankName)
 - Role assignment/removal from reactions on a cached message
 - Kick and Ban commands requiring "Administrator" permissions